firestarblock/SuperSecretProject/README.md

 # SuperSecretProject

 Hello Friend,
-That is our secret project against BitEv$l-corp.
+That is our secret project against Bit$vel-corp.
 We had to defend its integrity by intentionally corrupting its format.
 To restore it to the proper format, you must delete it every 9 bit.